ast-hugger/fabulae/text/pressurised.md

 'No,' Holmes agreed.
 'It is not.
 And yet here we are.'
 He placed the folded paper in his coat pocket.
 'The time of death mentioned in the response—half-past seven.
 Inspector, can you confirm the actual time of death?'

 Lestrade consulted a small notebook he produced from his coat.
 'The body was discovered at quarter to nine by the housekeeper.
 The police surgeon estimates death occurred between seven and eight o'clock, based on the condition of the body.'
-He looked up, his ferret features pale.
+He looked up, his sharp face growing sharper still.
 'Half-past seven would fall squarely in that range.'

 'A lucky guess,' Holmes said, though his tone suggested he did not entirely believe it.
 'Or something else entirely.
 That detail may be pure invention, as my knighthood and trained falcon were inventions.
 Or it may not.
 The fact that it falls within the estimated range proves nothing—it is a reasonable guess for an evening murder.
 But it is... suggestive.'